 Almost all browsers come with a private window feature so-called Incognito Mode.
-While this mod is always accessible, there’s a trick to disable it completely.
+While this mode is always accessible, there’s a trick to disabling it completely.

 In this guide, I will show you the easiest way to disable Incognito Mode on Google Chrome PC, so it forces anyone who uses it to rely on a normal window instead.

 1. Go to Start, search cmd and Run as administrator.

 2. Copy and paste this command to the Command Prompt window.
 It may automatically executed the command, but if it won’t, press Enter.

 REG ADD HKLM\SOFTWARE\Policies\Google\Chrome /v IncognitoModeAvailability /t REG_DWORD /d 1

 3. Restart the browser.
 If you want to restart quickly without losing tabs, use chrome://restart on the address bar.